jbmagination/wuws/README.md

 ![WUWS logo](wuws-logo.png)

+<h3 align="center">Currently rebranding to NHWS!</center></h3>
 Changelog:

 - WUWS 1.3

 Hopefully, the last version of WUWS.
 Attempt to start works on rebranding to NHWS.
 Remove credits, cookie notice (I don't have a net neutrality notice on this page anymore), I think Google Analytics was removed long ago.

-These commits are horrible... but either way, I have some work to do!
+This code and these commits look absolutely horrible... but either way, I have some work to do!
+This place'll look much, much better by the time NHWS is usable for the public.

 - WUWS 1.2